Remzi1993/jquery-manager/readme.txt

 = Does this plugin modify my WP installation? =
 **No** modification to the WordPress installation is made, therefore deactivation and/or uninstallation of this plugin returns your site to it`s original state.

+= Which jQuery (Migrate) version do you support? = This plugin supports the 3 jQuery branches/versions and 2 versions of jQuery Migrate.
+You're able to select/activate a specific version or to disable it/turn it off completely<br>
+There are two versions of jQuery Migrate. jQuery Migrate 1.x will help you update your pre-1.9 jQuery code to jQuery 1.9 up to 3.0. jQuery Migrate 3.x helps you update code to run on jQuery 3.0 or higher.
+Most websites need jQuery Migrate 3.x, but if you have a modern/well supported WP theme and/or plugin(s) than you could give it a try to disable it.
+Check your browser dev tools if you see any errors.

+**jQuery versions**
+jQuery 3.x (default is compressed/minified production)
+jQuery 2.x
+jQuery 1.x

+**jQuery Migrate versions**
+jQuery Migrate 3.x (default is compressed/minified production) jQuery Migrate 1.x

 == Changelog ==
 See changelog on [GitHub](https://github.com/Remzi1993/jquery-manager/releases)